betheden/hebrew-grammar/content/particle_negative.rst

 ---------

 This term is used (especially with לְ) to negate :ref:`infinitive_construct` verbs, and is usually translated in English as "no" or "not".

-NOTE: This term is most often used as a concessive conjunction; a dictionary or lexicon will indicate the specific use of this particle in each individual context.
+.. note:: This term is most often used as a concessive conjunction;
+          a dictionary or lexicon will indicate the specific use of this particle in each individual context.

 -  GEN 3:11